Thomasleeha

-Thomasleeha or St. Thomas is a 1975 Indian Malayalam-language historical drama film based on the life of St. Thomas the Apostle and his missionary work in India.
+Thomasleeha (also known as St. Thomas) is a 1975 Indian Malayalam-language historical drama film based on the life of St. Thomas the Apostle and his missionary work in India.
 It was directed and produced by P. A. Thomas.

 Plot

 The film tells the story of St. Thomas the Apostle who reached the Malabar Coast in AD 52 to spread the Gospel among the Jews and locals who are today known as Saint Thomas Christians or Nasranis.
 He eventually established the Ezharappallikal or Seven and Half Churches in Kerala.
 These churches are at Kodungallur, Palayoor, Kottakkavu (Paravur), Kokkamangalam, Niranam, Nilackal (Chayal), Kollam and Thiruvithamcode (half church).
 He became a martyr in AD 72, at St. Thomas Mount near Mylapore, Chennai.